-(NLL) The European Parliament points out that with the extension of council states' sovereignty, the problem of struits has become a matter of worldwide concern to the shipping industry.
-It walcomes the fact that coastal states have been given no further executive powers other than in protection of the marine environ-
+(X11) "The European Parliament points out that with the extension of constal states' sovereighty, the problem of struits has become a matter of worldwide concern to the shipping industry.
+It welcomes the fact that coastal states have been given no further executive powers other than in protection of the marine environment.

-(C) Ameniperagoes
+(C) Arrainetauoes

-(Mil) The European Parliament's fear that the convention, in defining territorial waters, would deviate from the principle of effective jurisdiction has, been confirmed in the arrangements arrived at by the Convention for sovereighty in archipelagoes.
-The right to a maximum ratio of water to land of 9 : I on the assumption of correspondingly distant beland areas is an indirect encroachment on the freedom of the seas which are open for all countries to use.
+(dit, The European Parliament's fear that the convention, in defining Unritorial waters, would deviate from the principle of effective jurisdiction has been confirmed in the arrangements arrived at by the Convention for sovereignty in archipelagoes.
+The sight to a maximum ratio of water to land of 9; 1 on the assumption of correspondingly distant island areas is an indirect encroachment on the freedom of the seas which are open for all countries to use.